-Tips for Easing your Child’s Move to a New School
+Tips For Easing Your Child’s Move To A New School

 Moving is a lot of work and a big adjustment, even for adults.
 But it can be scary for children making their first move to a new home.
 Whether you’re moving across the country, the state, or just across town, adjusting your child to a new neighborhood and a new school can take time.
 So, it’s important to plan ahead to help ease the transition for your student.
-Let’s explores some ideas you can use to prepare your child for their first day at a new school.
+Let’s explore some ideas that you can use to prepare your child for their first day at a new school.

 Handle those First School Day Fears